top of page

 You’ll be known as those who can fix anything, restore old ruins, rebuild and renovate, make the community liveable again.”

-The site
+The building

 Back in 1933, members of the church crowdfunded and pooled their skills to build the single-storey church hall on the corner of Darwell Close and Flanders Road in East Ham.
 It has been well used and much loved by local people, but is in an extremely poor state of repair.
 Before it deteriorates further to become an eyesore, we want to redevelop it to create a useful and beautiful building that enhances the neighbourhood.
 We have held two consultation events with local residents.